ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 * `context` (required) &ndash; {@link module:core/context~Context The CKEditor 5 context class}.
 * `config` &ndash; The CKEditor 5 context configuration.
 * `isLayoutReady` &ndash; A property that delays the context creation when set to `false`.
-It creates the context and the editor children once it's `true` or unset.
+It creates the context and the editor children once it is `true` or unset.
 Useful when the CKEditor 5 annotations or a presence list is used.
 * `id` &ndash; The context ID.
-When that property changes the component restarts the context with its editor and reinitialize it based on the current configuration.
+When this property changes, the component restarts the context with its editor and reinitializes it based on the current configuration.
 * `onReady` &ndash; A function called when the context is ready and all editors inside were initialized with the `context` instance.
 This callback is also called after the reinitialization of the component if an error has occurred.
 * `onError` &ndash; A function called when the context has crashed during the initialization or during the runtime.
 It receives two arguments: the error instance and the error details.
     Error details is an object that contains two properties:
-    * `{String} phase`: `'initialization'|'runtime'` - Informs when the error has occurred (during the editor/context initialization or after the initialization).
+    * `{String} phase`: `'initialization'|'runtime'` &ndash; Informs when the error has occurred (during the editor or context initialization, or after the initialization).
-     * `{Boolean} willContextRestart` - When `true`, it means that the context component will restart itself.
+     * `{Boolean} willContextRestart` &ndash; When `true`, it means that the context component will restart itself.

 <info-box>
-	A build that exposes both Context and Classic Editor can be found in a [CKEditor 5 collaboration sample](https://github.com/ckeditor/ckeditor5-collaboration-samples/blob/master/comments-outside-of-editor).
+	A build that exposes both context and classic editor can be found in the [CKEditor 5 collaboration sample](https://github.com/ckeditor/ckeditor5-collaboration-samples/blob/master/comments-outside-of-editor).
 </info-box>

 ### Customizing the builds